-Part of a long and successful research tradition, Washington University Infectious Diseases secures a significant amount of National Institutes of Health funding each year.
-Basic science and clinical investigators within the Division are heavily involved in bench research and clinical trials to increase the understanding of new and re-emerging infectious diseases and the efficacy of new therapies.
+Part of a long and successful research tradition, the Division of Infectious Diseases secures a significant amount of National Institutes of Health funding each year.
+Basic science and clinical investigators within the division are heavily involved in bench research and clinical trials to increase the understanding of new and re-emerging infectious diseases and the efficacy of new therapies.

 Multidisciplinary training is supported by: